mlanser/f451-piRED/README.md

     - *Logging levels (see: [Python docs](https://docs.python.org/3/library/logging.html#logging-levels) for more info)*

 - **LOGFILE**: 'string' - path and file name for log file

+## Dependencies

+The following special libraries are required:

+- [adafruit-io](https://pypi.org/project/adafruit-io/) - only install if you have physical Sense HAT
+- [speedtest-cli](https://pypi.org/project/speedtest-cli/) - (optional) only used for internet speed tests